 4.3.52.1 Definition

 This data type contains a geographical area and an association threshold.
-The geo-area is defined as a convex polygon using the attribute "geoArea".
+The geo-area is defined as a polygon using the attribute "geoArea".

 The MnS producer shall map the geographical area to cells.
 There are two evaluation criteria whether a cell belongs to a geographical area or not.
 If attribute "associationThreshold" is absent, the location of the base station antenna determines the belonging.
 If attribute "associationThreshold" is configured, the coverage area is considered.
 The attribute "associationThreshold" determines the lower boundary of the coverage ratio.
 For example, if the "associationThreshold" is configured to 60%, a cell shall be considered as included in the geographical area if at least 60% of the coverage area of that cell overlaps with the specified geographical area.